 - g) Schedules B and C include policy overlays relating to "Greenland Features" and "Natural Hazards".
-Where these overlays exist, the underlying land use designations on Schedule A will also apply. - h) Within settlement areas (as shown on Schedule A and its sub-schedules), lands have been designated for specific purposes including "Residential", "Village Centre", "Settlement Commercial", "Settlement Employment", "Natural Environment Area", i) The Schedules of this Plan include both land use designations and policy overlays.
+Where these overlays exist, the underlying land use designations on Schedule A will also apply. - Within settlement areas (as shown on Schedule A and its sub-schedules), lands have been designated for specific purposes including "Residential", "Village Centre", "Settlement Commercial", "Settlement Employment", "Natural Environment Area", "Floodplain", and "Parks and Recreation".
+Settlements identified as Urban Settlement Areas or Community Settlement Areas have been separated into these land use designations.
+Settlements identified as Hamlet Settlement Areas have not been separated into individual land use designations, but rather are designated "Hamlet" in their entirety. - i) The Schedules of this Plan include both land use designations and policy overlays.
 The text of this Plan include applicable policies relating to both land use designations and overlays.
 In all cases where a policy overlay exists over an underlying land use designation, both the land use designation policies and overlay policies will apply.
 For example, policies relating to lands with an "Aggregate Resource Area" overlay will be subject to the policies of Section 4 of this Plan, as well as the policies relating to the underlying designation.
 In most cases outside of settlement areas, the underlying land use designation will be "Agriculture", and in such instances the policies of Section 2 will also apply.